Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 The client must ensure that it provides the payment instructions to its bank in good time for the transfer of the capital, so that the payments can be registered on the correct value date.

-All transactions will be confirmed in writing by the Treasury and will contain the following details:
+All transactions will be confirmed in writing by the Agency and will contain the following details:

 - the amount;